daBlaqSuit/Data-Analytics/README.md

 Questions

-Which Recall Type had the highest recalls
+Which Recall Type had the highest recalls.
-Which Manufacturer had the most recalls over time
+Which Manufacturer had the most recalls over time.
-How many Units have been recalled in total
+How many Units have been recalled in total.
-Which model had the highest recall in total
+Which model had the highest recall in total.

 The questions were answered using Qlikview and the dashboard has been provided, please see among the attachments: